27th May, 2019

 China was until the country’s partition, which resulted in 70% plus of the oil fields going to South Sudan, a major business partner of Bashir’s regime.
 I don’t know how much investment it still has in the country, and what its stance.

 Finally, Sudan’s gold deposits, which are significant, are being smuggled out of the country for some time now.
 That’s big business, for which countries are involved.

 ME: Sarah has pretty much covered all of the ground on the power players.
-To answer the inverse of the question, there seems to be the lack of political will to counteract the support that the military council has.
-The African Union demanded an immediate transition to civilian government within 15 days, and when those 15 days passed (and because of the lobbying of Egypt), the African Union only expressed “regret”.
-The EU and western imperialist powers in general have written strongly worded letters, but that’s pretty what they do, right?
+To answer the inverse of the question, there seems to be a lack of political will to counteract the support that the military council has.
+The African Union demanded an immediate transition to a civilian government within 15 days, and when those 15 days passed (and because of the lobbying of Egypt), the African Union only expressed “regret”.
+The EU and western imperialist powers, in general, have written strongly worded letters, but that’s pretty what they do, right?
 Meanwhile, the UAE and Saudi Arabia have provided material support to the military council.
 The difference between the two, the FDFC and the military council is that the latter have billions of dollars behind them.
-That’s huge leverage in negotiations, and just makes the transitional military council want to hold power for even longer.
+That’s huge leverage in negotiations and just makes the transitional military council want to hold power for even longer.

 EEK: After the Sudanese protesters publicly rejected the $3 billion dollars in aid from the UAE and Saudi Arabia and protesters continuing to refuse to leave the streets until a civilian government is formed, do you think Sudanese protesters have finally reached a level of consciousness that renders them immune to the counter-revolutionary wave or do you see a possibility of a counter-revolution forming in the near future?